Wednesday, 30 October 2013

 James is very fed up.
 He says that he is tired of being ill and he dreads each cough because his throat is so raw that it is now bleeding.
 This must be proper flu and it has knocked him for six.
 I am getting my flu jag on Tuesday - I just hope it will take effect quickly because I don't want to go through what James is going through.
 I have got him some tasty treats such as Galaxy Caramel but he is hardly eating.
 I got him some Lucozade as well, which my Mum used to give me if I was feeling poorly.

 I went for a ninety minute walk this afternoon just to get some fresh air; it was remarkably mild but then it started raining quite hard, luckily I had taken my waterproof jacket.
 But a van splashed me by driving through a puddle, and since it was on a wide bit of road I suspect it was on purpose which is a bit mean.
 When I got home I was soaked as well as sweaty but a nice shower soon cheered me up.
-David met up with Stuart at a pool hall and since they have both turned eighteen in the past week they had a pint together!
+Davie met up with Stuart at a pool hall and since they have both turned eighteen in the past week they had a pint together!
 In the evening James came downstairs for a wee while and we watched an episode of Hornblower which was quite good - it was very like the Sharpe series - sort of "Sharpe goes to sea"!
 It's a good ten years old (we could tell by the youthful appearance of the many familiar actors) but we haven't seen it before.
 And now James is back in bed exhausted - his cough sounds so painful.
 Some nice news - Marjory, Forrest and the children have now finished the West Highland Way - well done to them!

-Friday 18 October 2013
+Friday, 18 October 2013

 James still not well

 I got a text from Marjory this morning to say that she and the family were at the King's House Hotel with two days of walking to go, it sounds like great fun and they have been very lucky with the weather up north.
 James is still not well at all; generally ill and nauseous and his throat is still very sore.
-David and I went into town this morning to buy David a new jumper and we got James some tyrozets because strepsils weren't doing the trick.
+Davie and I went into town this morning to buy Davie a new jumper and we got James some tyrozets because strepsils weren't doing the trick.
 We also had a pleasant coffee with Heather in John Lewis, went to the Apple shop (boring and annoying technical matter), and had lunch in TGIF before heading home.
 James was still in bed and stayed there all day, he doesn't seem any better and I wonder if he will need to see the doctor again.
 Needless to say he just wants to wait until he's better but if he doesn't improve soon I will make an appointment for Monday because I'm quite worried about him.
 In the afternoon David went round to Grandma's to do some baking; he came back with some beautiful empire biscuits.
 He loves his Grandma - all three boys do, which is very sweet.

 I tried a new recipe for tea - pasta with spicy sausage and wild mushrooms, and it turned out very nicely.
 It's a Jamie Oliver recipe and was neither tomato nor cream based which I thought was a bit strange, but it was tasty.